 System.InvalidOperationException: Certificate 3edebdfee63b57b0a0a12a079ed8da791da03ba7 cannot be used as an SSL server certificate.
 It has an Extended Key Usage extension but the usages do not include Server Authentication (OID 1.3.6.1.5.5.7.3.1).

-You may also receive a differently-worded error if the certificate used by the CCM service in the LocalMachine\TrustedPeople store is removed.
+You may also receive a differently-worded error if the certificate used by the Chocolatey Central Management service in the LocalMachine\TrustedPeople store is removed.

-Starting in CCM v0.6.2, the CCM Service package will attempt to select an appropriate certificate during installation, and store the thumbprint in the appsettings.json file.
+Starting in Chocolatey Central Management v0.6.2, the Chocolatey Central Management Service package will attempt to select an appropriate certificate during installation, and store the thumbprint in the appsettings.json file.
 You can also specify the thumbprint for the certificate to use as the /CertificateThumbprint package parameter during installation or upgrade.

-If you need to change the certificate you're using after installation, you can modify the entry in the appsettings.json file for the CCM service, which looks like this:
+If you need to change the certificate you’re using after installation, you can modify the entry in the appsettings.json file for the Chocolatey Central Management service.
+Below is a sample of what the appsettings.json file looks like by default as of Chocolatey Central Management v0.13.0.

 {